raviakasapu/pbi-tools-for-agents/README.md

 - Provide a URL to a ZIP file to fetch and compile.

-Returns a ZIP response containing:
+Returns plain-text compile output:
-- The compiled `.pbit` file
+- The raw `pbi-tools` console output (stdout/stderr) as `text/plain`.
-- `compile-output.txt` (captured console output)
+  - Includes license banner, progress, errors, and final status lines (e.g., "PBIT file written to: ...").
-- `extracted.zip` (optional, the working folder used during compilation)
+  - The API no longer returns the compiled `.pbit` or any ZIP bundle.

 ## Requirements